HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 ### ROSCO installation (according to the ROSCO documentation)

-If using a Conda or Miniconda, do this within the respective conda folder or environment.
-(E.g. within the authors' setup with miniconda, the working directory is: \\wsl.localhost\Ubuntu\home\hpsauce\miniconda3)
+If using a Conda or Miniconda, do this within the respective conda folder or environment (e.g. within the authors' setup with miniconda, the working directory is: \\wsl.localhost\Ubuntu\home\hpsauce\miniconda3).

 1. Create a conda environment for ROSCO.